 Where prohibited or illegal conduct is reported, it may be possible to obtain a court-ordered emergency or preliminary protective order.
 These protective orders.
-If may be issued if the judge or magistrate believes that there is an immediate threat to health or safety to the complainant.
+These protective orders and be issued if the judge or magistrate believes that there is an immediate threat to health or safety to the complainant.
 After a full hearing, the court may agree to issue a "permanent" protective order, which can remain in place for up to two years under Virginia law and, in some cases, may be extended for an additional two years.
 "Protective orders" are separate and distinct from "no-contact orders".
 Protective orders may be obtained only from a court of law and are enforceable anywhere in the United States; their violation may result in criminal charges upon notification to ODUPD or a local law enforcement agency.

 Students or employees may speak with the ODUPD, local law enforcement agency or the YWCA who can explain the process for seeking a protective order and can escort a student or employee to the appropriate office to initiate a petition seeking a protective order.
+If a protective order is in place, the complainant should alert the ODUPD who will respond to violations of the order.

 In contrast, the Office of Student Conduct & Academic Integrity and the Office of Institutional Equity and Diversity may arrange a No-Contact Directive, enforceable through the University.
-No-Contact Directive are issued to enhance safety, prevent retaliation and/or avoid an ongoing hostile environment.
+No-Contact Directives are issued to enhance safety, prevent retaliation and/or avoid an ongoing hostile environment.
 These directives prohibit a student or faculty/staff from contacting another specific student or faculty/staff.
 A No-Contact Directive is issued written notices bi-laterally (both parties must refrain from direct or indirect contact) and the duration of the No-Contact Directive is determined by the issuing office.